awsdocs/aws-lambda-developer-guide/sample-apps/ec2-spot/README.md

     $ git clone git@github.com:awsdocs/aws-lambda-developer-guide.git
     $ cd aws-lambda-developer-guide/sample-apps/ec2-spot

-Run `create-bucket.sh` to create a new bucket for deployment artifacts.
-Or, if you already have a bucket, replace `MY_BUCKET` in `deploy.sh` with the name of an existing bucket.
+Run `1-create-bucket.sh` to create a new bucket for deployment artifacts.
+Or, if you already have a bucket, rename `2-deploy.sh.template` to `2-deploy.sh` and replace `MY_BUCKET` in it with the name of an existing bucket.

-    ec2-spot$ ./create-bucket.sh
+    ec2-spot$ ./1-create-bucket.sh
     make_bucket: lambda-artifacts-a5e491dbb5b22e0d

 # Deploy
-Run `deploy.sh` to deploy the application.
+Run `2-deploy.sh` to deploy the application.

-    ec2-spot$ ./deploy.sh
+    ec2-spot$ ./2-deploy.sh
     Uploading to e678bc216e6a0d510d661ca9ae2fd941  2737254 / 2737254.0  (100.00%)
     Successfully packaged artifacts and wrote output template to file out.yml.
     Waiting for changeset to be created..